cshum/rodabase/README.md

 #### .readStream([options])
 Obtain a ReadStream of the Roda section by calling the `readStream()` method.
-You can specify range options control the range of documents that are streamed.
+You can specify range options control the range of documents that are streamed. `options` accepts following properties:

-Optional `options` object with the following options:
   * `gt` (greater than), `gte` (greater than or equal) define the lower bound of `_id` or `_key` to be streamed.
 When `reverse: true` the order will be reversed, but the documents streamed will be the same.
   * `lt` (less than), `lte` (less than or equal) define the higher bound of `_id` or `_key` to be streamed.
 When `reverse: true` the order will be reversed, but the documents streamed will be the same.
   * `reverse` boolean, default `false`, set `true` to reverse stream output.